 Instructor: Neil Katz, associate professor emeritus of public affairs

-Once accepted into the program, you will work with your advisor to choose 3 courses that meet your goals.
+For on-campus instruction, please work with your advisor to select electives that meet your goals.

 Students have the option to pursue courses for graduate credit, or, for those solely looking for professional development, as non-credit training.

 Tuition for the 2021-2022 academic year is $1,734 per credit, totaling $20,808 for the 12-credit program.

 To learn more about non-credit training, please email us.